Can You Be Stopped for DUI for Swerving?

 Even though this response will not make the officer very happy, if a person lies and says they have not had any drinks when they actually did, it could cause even more problems later on after the arrest.
 Additionally, when a person admits to having alcoholic drinks, they will then most definitely be asked to take a breath or blood test, on top of the roadside field sobriety tests.

-Whether or not the police had no probable cause for pulling over a driver and the subsequent DUI arrest charge, a skilled and local DUI attorney who reviews the arrest information online with us will help protect a driver’s rights to make sure the arresting police had probable cause to stop a person to begin with.
+Whether or not the police had no probable cause for pulling over a driver and the subsequent DUI arrest charge, a good local DUI attorney who reviews the arrest information online with us will help protect a driver’s rights to make sure the arresting police had probable cause to stop a person to begin with.
 This is where some of the best strategies of defense can be found in finding the information necessary for ways how to successfully fight and win a DUI case when probable cause during the traffic stop is in question.

 Probable cause for a DUI traffic stop is one of the most important factors with any DUI-related arrest.
 In every case the evidence needed for conviction, a police officer must have reasonable suspicion and/or probable cause to pull someone over to begin with.
 This initial reason for the DUI stop must also legally hold up in court when challenged by a defendant’s lawyer, or the local prosecution’s evidence needed for DUI conviction will automatically be tossed out by the judge presiding over the pending case with the charges dropped.